-TPM Header/Port 80
+TPM/Port 80 Header

-A Trusted Platform Module/Port 80 header is located at JTPM1 to provide TPM support and Port 80 connection.
+A Trusted Platform Module/Port 80 header, located at JTPM1, provides TPM support and Port 80 connection.
 Use this header to enhance system performance and data security.
 See the table on the right for pin definitions.